mrs-brubotics/documentation_brubotics/source/Building_the_Hardware.rst

      :align: center

-* **Lower arms** : Same purpose as upper arm.
+* **Lower arms**: Same purpose as upper arm.

-   Note that this part is printed in two separated ones, then assembled why one bolt.
+   Note that this part is printed in two separated parts, then assembled with a bolt.
 This was done to ease the printing process and to allow a clean mounting and unmounting of this part.

    .. figure:: _static/LowerArmFull.png
      :width: 300